 Views within it (in contrast to styles which only apply to a single view).

 This can be extremely useful, say if you want a dark themed section of an otherwise light screen.
-Read more about this behavior in the next post (coming soon!).
+Read more about this behavior here.

-Note that his behavior only applies at layout inflation time.
+Note that this behavior only applies at layout inflation time.
 While

 Context offers a